-Brendan Boykin is a trainer, editor, and author based in Castle Rock.
+Brendan Boykin is a trainer, editor, and author based in Pueblo West.
 As an Apple Certified Master Trainer and the owner of Creek Mountain Media, Brendan draws on his background in broadcast and corporate video to provide training to post-production, education, and broadcast facilities nationwide.
 Brendan is an author, contributing writer, and technical editor/reviewer for numerous Apple Pro Training Series books.
-His latest book, Apple Pro Training Series: Final Cut Pro X 10.1: Professional Post-Production, is the official curriculum of the Apple Training and Certification program.
+His latest book, Apple Pro Training Series: Final Cut Pro X 10.3: Professional Post-Production, is the official curriculum of the Apple Training and Certification program.